qgis/QGIS-Documentation/source/user_manual/osm/openstreetmap.rst

-The first time the OSM plugin is started (and after the first data are loaded), several new OSM plugin icons appear in the QGIS toolbar menu together with new graphical components as shown in figure_osm_2_.
+The first time the OSM plugin is started (and after the first data are loaded), several new OSM plugin icons appear in the QGIS toolbar menu together with new graphical components as shown in figure_OpenStreetMap_2_.

+.. _figure_openstreetmap_2:

-.. _figure_osm_2:
+.. only:: html

+   **Figure OpenStreetMap 2:**

 .. figure:: /static/user_manual/osm/osm_widgets.png
    :align: center
    :width: 40em

-   Figure OSM 2: OSM plugin user interface
+   OSM plugin user interface

 **OSM Features widget**